Paul Sculthorpe

 Paul Sculthorpe MBE (born 22 September 1977) is an English former professional rugby league footballer who played as a or forward in the 1990s and 2000s.
+He began his club career at the Warrington Wolves before joining St Helens, with whom he won four Grand Finals, four Challenge Cups and two World Club Challenges, as well as becoming the first player to win the Man of Steel Award in two consecutive seasons.
 He played for England and Great Britain at international level, as well as representing Lancashire.
-He began his club career at the Warrington Wolves before joining St Helens, with whom he won a total of four Grand Finals, four Challenge Cups and two World Club Challenges, as well as becoming the first (and currently only) player to win the Man of Steel Award on two consecutive occasions.
 He is the older brother of former player Danny Sculthorpe.

 Early years

 Sculthorpe was born on 22 September 1977 in Burnley, Lancashire, England.
 He grew up in Oldham, and was educated at Thorp County Primary School, Royton until the age of 10, completing his primary education at Watersheddings Primary School and then Counthill School.
-He played junior rugby league initially for Royton Tigers, then Oldham Juniors, Mayfield and Waterhead.
+He played junior rugby league for Royton Tigers, then Oldham Juniors, Mayfield and Waterhead.
 He moved to Ince Rosebridge after a disagreement with his teammates regarding a Southern Hemisphere tour.
-He played for the Wigan club for two years leading up to his contract with Warrington.
-He started his professional career with Warrington, making his debut in 1995.
+He played for the Wigan club for two years, then started his professional career with Warrington, making his debut in 1995.

 In 1996, he was named in the inaugural Super League Dream Team, and in the post season he went on the 1996 Great Britain Lions tour of Oceania.

 Sculthorpe moved to St Helens in 1997 for £375,000, at the time a record transfer fee for a forward (based on increases in average earnings, this would be approximately £745,690.28 in 2025).

 In the 1997 post season, Sculthorpe was selected to play for Great Britain at loose forward in all three matches of the Super League Test series against Australia.